-1.4.6.1 The requirements of 1.4.6 are applicable to all ship types of sea-going service of length 80 m or more, where the height of the exposed deck over the forward 1/4L is less than 0,1L or 22 m above the summer load waterline, whichever is the lesser.
+- 1.4.6.1 The requirements of 1.4.6 are applicable to all ship types of sea-going service of length 80 m or more, where the height of the exposed deck over the forward 1/4L is less than 0.1L or 22 m above the summer load waterline, whichever is the lesser. - 1.4.6.2 Air pipes of tanks, ventilator pipes and their closing devices located within the forward quarter length shall have strength sufficient to resist green sea forces at open sea.
+The requirements of 1.4.6 do not apply to cargo tank venting systems. - 1.4.6.3 Applied loading. - 1.4.6.3.1 The pressures p, in kN/m2, acting on air pipes, ventilator pipes and their closing devices may be determined by the formula

-The requirements of 1.4.6.1 to 1.4.6.5 do not apply to ships constructed in compliance with the Common Structural Rules for Double-Hull Oil Tankers.
-For the above ships the requirements of 11.1.2 and 11.1.3, Part XVIII "Common Structural Rules for Double-Hull Oil Tankers" shall be applied.

-1.4.6.2 Air pipes of tanks, ventilator pipes and their closing devices located within the forward quarter length shall have strength sufficient to resist green sea forces at open sea.
-The requirements of 1.4.6 do not apply to cargo tank venting systems.

-1.4.6.3 Applied loading.

-1.4.6.3.1 The pressures p, in kN/m, acting on air pipes, ventilator pipes and their closing devices may be determined by the formula where $\rho$ = density of sea water (1,025 t/m);